Gender bill veto would be an outrage - Sturgeon

 The UK government is considering using its own powers to block the Scottish legislation.

-Under Section 35 of the Scotland Act, UK ministers can stop a bill getting royal assent - a power which has never previously been used.
+Under Section 35 of the Scotland Act, ministers can stop a bill getting royal assent - a power which has never previously been used.

+Downing Street said Scottish Secretary Alister Jack would make an announcement ahead of Wednesday's deadline.

+The prime minister's spokesman said: "No decision has been taken at this point by the UK government.

+"It's the secretary of state for Scotland who is the ultimate decision-maker."

-Ms Sturgeon said: "There are no grounds to challenge this legislation, it is in the competence of the Scottish Parliament.
+Nicola Sturgeon said there were no grounds to challenge the legislation, as it falls within the competence of the Scottish Parliament.

-"It doesn't affect the operation of the equality act and it was passed by an overwhelming majority of the Scottish Parliament after very lengthy and intense scrutiny by MSPs of all parties.
+She said: "It doesn't affect the operation of the equality act and it was passed by an overwhelming majority of the Scottish Parliament after very lengthy and intense scrutiny by MSPs of all parties.

-She added: "So if there is a decision to challenge, then in my view then it will quite simply be a political decision and it will be using trans people, already one of the most vulnerable stigmatised groups in our society, as a political weapon.
+"If there is a decision to challenge, then in my view then it will quite simply be a political decision and it will be using trans people, already one of the most vulnerable stigmatised groups in our society, as a political weapon.

 "I think that will be unconscionable, indefensible and really quite disgraceful."